 Best Secretary Desk

 Oh, the secretary desk.
 Like a traditional writing desk, these tables kind of faded out of style as the functional needs of desks evolved, but I’ve always been fascinated by them.
 There’s something a bit mysterious about sliding an ornate wooden hood over all of your correspondence and clutter.
 It’s like a really fancy hiding place.
 And true antique secretary desks go for thousands and even tens of thousands of dollars.
 But you can get the look without the hefty price tag at Wayfair.
-This Kelly Clarkson secretary desk has gorgeous letter sorters and something antiques don’t have: built-in power outlets.
+This Lark Manor secretary desk has gorgeous antique-inspired legs and you can snag it for under $750.

 Best Corner Desk

 Short on wall and floor space?
 A corner desk can take the smallest little nook and turn it into a bonafide office area.
-The Tate Desk from Crate & Barrel has modern style and technology with a secret side outlet and two USB chargers.
+This desk from Wayfair is under $175 and comes in several trendy pastels, from soft blush to this serene sage.

 Best L-Shaped Desk

 Like corner desks, L-shaped desks really make the most of small spaces.
 It’s like having two tabletops in one, which is perfect if you need both a computer desk and a space for art projects at the same time.
-This Amazon Basics L-shaped desk comes in black, light wood with white legs and dark wood with black legs.
-For Amazon Prime members, it’s under $150 with free two-day shipping.
+This Amazon desk comes in several colors and finishes and one side is also an electronic standing desk.
+If you need one command center for work, hobbies, homework and more, this is it!

 Best Desk With Hutch

 Desk storage doesn’t have to be big, bulky cabinet drawers.
 A desk with a hutch is kind of like a bigger vanity with drawers up top.
-This hutch desk from Walmart has a modern-meets-apothecary vibe, and the price is right at under $150!
+This hutch desk from Kelly Clarkson Home at Wayfair has a modern-meets-apothecary vibe, and the price is right at under $350.

 Best Small Desk